snehask7/NPTEL-Software-Testing/Week10/1 - Testing of web Applications and Web Services.md

 **TEST CASE FOR WEB APP**
 * sequence of interactions between components on clients and servers
-* depocted by a path of transitions (but challenging for dynamic)
+* depicted by a path of transitions (but challenging for dynamic)

 **TESTING STATIC WEB APP**
 * not program testing but testing HTML connections